Summary

 Contents

-Donald Gene Davis (born August 29, 1971)[1] is an American politician serving as the U.S. representative for North Carolina’s 1st congressional district since 2023.[2]
+Donald Gene Davis (born August 29, 1971)[1] is an American politician and former Air Force officer serving as the United States representative for North Carolina’s 1st congressional district since 2023.[2]
+He was elected to a new term in 2024 in a closely contested race.[3][4]

 Committee assignments